Figma plugin

 Browsing tokens is available on all plans.
 Creating, editing, and deleting tokens in the plugin requires a Pro plan or above.

 You can also import tokens directly from a JSON or CSV file — Tokens Studio JSON, W3C Design Tokens, Particles JSON, or CSV.
 The plugin shows a preview of changes (added, overwritten, and skipped counts) before applying.
-For non-Particles formats, choose a tier (Primitive, Semantic, or Composition) to assign to the entire batch.
+For non-Particles formats, choose a tier (Primitive, Semantic, Composition, or Component) to assign to the entire batch.

 Requesting reviews